Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Most non-EU citizens need a work permit.
 There are some exceptions, such as academics or close relatives who are joining family members working in Spain.

 Before you can get a work permit, you must first get a job.
 For information and advice on getting a job in Spain, see our guide to finding a job in Spain.

-After you have secured a job, your employer must request authorization – a work permit – for you to legally work in Spain.
-This will be granted if the job is listed as a Shortage Occupation or if the vacancy has been advertised and there are no other suitable candidates from Spain or the EU.
-Once authorization to work has been granted, which will be combined with your residence permit, you can apply for a visa.
+After you have secured a job, your employer must request a work permit for you to legally work in Spain.
+This is granted if the job is a Shortage Occupation or if the vacancy was advertised and there were no other suitable candidates from the EU.
+After authorization, you can apply for a visa.

-Your employer will submit an application for a work permit to the provincial office of the Ministry of Labour (Delegación Provincial del Ministerio de Trabajo e Inmigración) on your behalf.
+Your employer submits an application for a work permit to the provincial office of the Ministry of Labor (Delegación Provincial del Ministerio de Trabajo e Inmigración) on your behalf.

-It can take up to eight months to process a work permit application, so plan well ahead.
-Once the labor office has approved the work permit, the embassy or consulate will issue your work and residence visa.
+It can take up to eight months to process a work permit application.
+Once the labor office approves the work permit, the embassy issues your work and residence visa.

-Permits are granted for specific sectors, so it’s usually possible to change jobs as long as you’ll be working in the same field.
-After five years you can apply for long-term residence (see our guide to visas in Spain).
+Permits are available for specific sectors, so it’s usually possible to change jobs as long as it’s in the same field.
+After five years you can apply for long-term residence; see even more in our guide to visas in Spain.

 Exemptions for employee work permits in Spain

-Some people don’t need a work permit to undertake employment in Spain, but they may still need to apply for a visa or residence permit to come to Spain.
+Some people don’t need a work permit to undertake employment in Spain.
+However, they may still need a visa to enter Spain.

-These include university professors, technicians, and scientists, those invited to Spain to develop scientific or cultural programs, foreign journalists, artists coming for specific performances, clergy and internationally recognized trade union officials.
+These include university professors, technicians, and scientists, those coming to Spain to develop scientific or cultural programs, foreign journalists, artists coming for specific performances, clergy, and trade union officials.